sf-kiwi-cpat/slack-responding-bot/README.md

 ## Overview

-This app listens to Slack messages sent within Slack channels it is added to, and responds in thread as appropriate.
+This app listens to Slack messages sent within public Slack channels it is added to, and responds in thread as appropriate.
 To determine the response to send, it looks up previously configured 'Slack Message Responses' for that channel, runs the associated regular expression for that response against the message sent, and if it matches, responds accordingly.

 The 'Slack Message Responses' are configured as a Custom Object in a Salesforce Org - these are accessed by the app via a Postgres database, which is updated via Heroku Connect.